 Pupils demonstrating unkind or inconsiderate behaviour will receive 'time out' during playtime.
+This may be on the yard or back within the classroom on the next occasion.
 A rolling record of incident will be maintained to monitor.
 If further misdemeanours or a pattern of negative behaviour emerges, then a range of intervention can follow.
 This may include sanctions, nurture and parental notification and involvement.

-As a follow, up to a significant number of low-level incidents or single more serious incident pupils may be guided to a specific activity with a specific group of children and single adult.
+As a follow-up to a significant number of low-level incidents or single more serious incident pupils may be guided to a specific activity with a specific group of children and single adult.
 An additional adult on duty may be required for this.